Shalwaban/bgp_hijack_lab/README.md

 # BGP Hijack Lab

-This is a BGP environment to be used in simulating BGP hijacking attacks.
-The lab is made up of three Quagga containers configured to serve as eBGP routers and two Debian containers to represent end uers.
-The lab's architecture can be seen in [architecture.png](architecture.png).
-It has been configured so that PC1 is sending a UDP packet on port 4445 to PC2 every minute.
+This is a BGP environment to be used to simulate BGP hijack attacks.
+The lab is made up of three containers running Quagga configured to serve as eBGP routers and two Debian containers which represent end users.
+The network layout can be seen in [architecture.png](architecture.png).
+The lab is configured so that PC1 is sending a UDP packet on port 4445 to PC2 every minute.
 The goal of this lab is to show how R3, a BGP neighbor of R1 and R2, is able to intercept traffic between R1 and R2 using a BGP hijack attack.

 ## Prerequisites